-Visitors who pass the screening upon entry to our UF Health Gainesville facilities, and patients in our outpatient practices, will be asked to wear a face covering of some kind (not necessarily an ear loop mask).
-If you are not wearing a face covering, you will be required to wear one of our ear loop masks, which we will provide.
+All patients and visitors are required to wear a face covering/mask when entering UF Health facilities, in public/common areas and in patient care areas.
+During the screening process, if you are not wearing a face covering, we will provide one of our ear loop masks.
 Patients will be informed of this information via phone at the time of appointment scheduling, and information will be included on reminder calls.

 Can I send flowers and food to patients in the hospital?
 Can I have food delivered in general?

 Food and/or flower deliveries are not allowed inside any of our UF Health hospital facilities in Gainesville.
 Patients, families or visitors having food delivered will need to make arrangements to meet delivery drivers outside.
 Flower deliveries will be accepted at Guest Services at hospital entrances, but may not be delivered to patients in their rooms.
 Thank you for your sensitivity and understanding as we try to minimize any potential risk to our patients, visitors, faculty and staff as we continue to deal with the COVID-19 pandemic.

 Valet services at all Archer Road hospital entrances have resumed normal operations.
 However, valet services are still temporarily closed at both UF Health Springhill locations.
 We apologize for any inconvenience.